𝐓𝐡𝐞 𝐂𝐡𝐫𝐢𝐬𝐭𝐢𝐚𝐧 𝐀𝐫𝐫𝐨𝐠𝐚𝐧𝐜𝐞 𝐚𝐧𝐝 𝐭𝐡𝐞 𝐦𝐢𝐫𝐚𝐠𝐞 𝐨𝐟 𝐮𝐧𝐜𝐨𝐧𝐝𝐢𝐭𝐢𝐨𝐧𝐚𝐥 𝐒𝐚𝐥𝐯𝐚𝐭𝐢𝐨𝐧

 “O you who believe, be upright for Allah, and (be) bearers of witness with justice!”
 (Qur’an 5:8)

 Therefore, one may conclude that justice is an obligation of Islam and injustice is forbidden.
-The centrality of justice to the Qur’anic value system is displayed by the following verse:
+The centrality of justice to the Qur’anic value system is displayed in the following verse:

 “We sent Our Messengers with clear signs and sent down with them the Book and the Measure in order to establish justice among the people…” (Qur’an 57:25)